sgNicola/ACsim/readme.md

 The display of rviz2 may occasionally be black due to tight display resources.
 It does not affect the experiment, it will automatically recover after running for a while.

-## Data link of raw data for recorded issues.
+## Data link of raw data for recorded faults.
 1. https://drive.google.com/drive/folders/1aSsugDhv0ZhcLZzni5KLBpAu3Vr6lJqX?usp=share_link
 2. https://drive.google.com/drive/folders/1CtjPF1jNsm2bRsyisEOX7EJDEtoroJnX?usp=share_link